kstrickland0612/tic-tac-toe-kstrick/README.md

 This project means a lot to me.
 Three weeks ago I wouldn't have kown where to even start building a browser-based game.
 Through this project I've gained a better understanding of the potential behind everything I've been learning these past few weeks, and I was able to put conceptual things (that didn't make too much sense just sitting in my head) into practice.

-I held a lot of apprehension coming into this project.
+I held some apprehension coming into this project.
 I'd been struggling through Codewars challenges on higher order functions and array iteration methods.
-I thought, "if I'm struggling with this super narrow scope of things, how am I going to build a fully functional app?".
+I thought, "if I'm having a hard time with this super narrow scope of things, how am I going to build a fully functional app?".

 Those fears went away as I dived deeper and deeper into the project, and I really enjoyed the process.